ekowbaah/site/content/about.md

 what I’ve learned with my teammates and the broader web community.
 I’ve gained so much from others sharing their skills and knowledge.

 Outside of software, I enjoy music—a lot.
 I love listening to music from all parts of the world and all genres.
 I play the saxophone as well.
 I do enjoy sports, playing and watching.
 I play badminton and soccer with some friends in my spare time.
-I enjoy watching soccer games on weekends and am a big fan of Juventus FC and Arsenal.
+I enjoy watching weekend soccer games and am a Juventus FC and Arsenal fan.